Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 - The Neuroscience of Intelligence
 - *Theoretical Neuroscience - Computational and Mathematical Modeling of Neural Systems
 - *After Phrenology - Neural Reuse and the Interactive Brain
+- Networks of the Brain
+- 23 Problems in Systems Neuroscience
+- Brain Computation as Hierarchical Abstraction
+- *Brain Architecture - Understanding the Basic Plan

 ### Neuromorphic Computing